newrelic/docs-website/src/data-dictionary/events/ContainerSample/cpuShares.md

   - ContainerSample
 ---

-Number of cpu shares assigned to the container.
+Number of CPU shares assigned to the container.